magento/devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

 4. Exit the text editor without making changes.

 <h4>Details</h4>
-The Updater application that is packaged with Magento version 2.0.7 (version 10.0.1) has a line of code that is not compatible with PHP version 5.5.x.
+The Setup application  that is packaged with Magento version 2.0.7 (version 10.0.1) has a line of code that is not compatible with PHP version 5.5.x.
 To ensure the success of future upgrades, download and install `Patch magento2-updater-10.0.2`.

 <h4>Download and install Patch magento2-updater-10.0.2</h4>
-If your Magento server runs PHP 5.5.x and Updater application 10.0.1,  apply `Patch magento2-updater-10.0.2`.
+If your Magento server runs PHP 5.5.x and Setup application  10.0.1,  apply `Patch magento2-updater-10.0.2`.

 To apply this patch:

 1. Download one of the following patch archives.
-Patches are available in the following formats: `.zip`, `.tar.bz2`, `.tar.gz`
+Patches are available in the following formats: `.zip` and `.tar.gz`

 	<table>